 The Ka is designed for nipping around urban roads and that’s where it excels.
 The standard power steering is light and the car feels agile.

 The baby Ford rides over potholes without losing composure.
 It’s fun for the driver, thanks to those responsive controls and nippy engines.
-Gear changes are slick and positive, with the 5-speed manual box that all Kas use being mounted unusually high on the centre console, closer to the steering wheel.
+Gear changes are slick and positive, with the five-speed manual box that all Kas use being mounted unusually high on the centre console, closer to the steering wheel.
 At just 3.5 metres long, you’ll be able to easily park and have plenty of room behind to get into its admittedly small boot.

 Passengers generally find the Ka comfortable and refined among city cars.
 It remains smooth even on the motorway where some city cars struggle.
 Note that some versions come with an anti-skid stability control system — and all have anti-lock brakes.